 South America is a backpacker’s dream, and a fantastic budget destination to kick off your travels.
 It was difficult to choose one particular country, but we’ve opted for Peru.
 It’s traveler friendly, and there are some incredible sights to see in a stunningly beautiful country with friendly people and a fascinating history and endangered original language – Quechua.

 You’ll be on the (in)famous gringo trail which runs through Central and South America, so you’ll make new friends and traveling companions with ease.
 And you can’t really say you’ve traveled until you’ve seen Machu Picchu anyway – so walking the Inca trail is essential.

 We’ve squeezed in Australia at the end because it doesn’t quite snugly fit into our first-time backpacker criteria as it’s insanely expensive.
 However, it is a great country to cut your teeth traveling in, with many first-timers journeying here to pick up paid or volunteer work, as there are a host of WOOFING (Working on Organic Farms) opportunities to be had.
 Then you can squirrel away for six months to a year, save some serious pennies, and go off exploring the outback until your heart’s content.
 When you’re done with Oz, use it as a jump off into southeast Asia – that’s what nearly all Aussie backpackers do!

 We’ve pretty much done a round-the-world trip there, so you’re not going to be short of places to go if it’s your first time on the road.
-There are many more locations backpackers choose to go in their fledgling travel career, but we think these are the top picks for having the most fun, maximising the meeting of new buddies, seeing some of the best sights the world has to offer, all while ensuring you’re comfortable and safe – to keep your family and friends back home happy.
+There are many more locations backpackers choose to go in their fledgling travel career, but we think these are the top picks for having the most fun, maximizing the meeting of new buddies, seeing some of the best sights the world has to offer, all while ensuring you’re comfortable and safe – to keep your family and friends back home happy.
 Now all you have to do is book a ticket and go!

-And pack, and organise a budget, and get time off, and check vaccinations, and find your passport…
+And pack, and organize a budget, and get time off, and check vaccinations, and find your passport…